 - The date of the first LEI assignment; the date of the last update of the LEI information; and the date of expiry, if applicable.

-Level 2 Data – Who owns whom?
+Parental (Level 2) data – Who owns whom?

-What documents are required for LEI Registration?
+What documents are required for LEI registration?

 LEI Register – number one Registration Agent worldwide